Love Beyond Walls brings portable sinks to the streets.

 Many communities and nonprofits are banding together across the U.S. to help the homeless during the pandemic.
 With the closing of soup kitchens and shelters, the virus has had a profound impact who rely on them.
 In addition to providing food and clothing, other essentials are now being offered in an effort to combat the crisis.
 For one, portable sinks are being installed as a means of increasing hand washing and decreasing the spread of the coronavirus among the homeless.
 Over the course of the last two months, the Georgia-based nonprofit group, Love Beyond Walls, has been setting up dozens of hand washing stations.

 Terence Lester, the organization’s founder who had been homeless himself earlier in life, said he started the “Love Sinks In” campaign with the hopes of “supporting neglected people living in poverty during the pandemic.”
-He added, “People would say things like ‘I’m fearing I’ll contract the coronavirus because I have nowhere to wash my hand.’”
+He added, “People would say things like ‘I’m fearing I’ll contract the coronavirus because I have nowhere to wash my hands.’”
 He knew something more needed to be done.

 The organization’s website explains, “As the rest of the world is talking about sanitizing and washing their hands, there is an entire community of homeless people who aren’t able to do those things.
 There are well over half a million homeless people who would give anything to have a safe, warm place to lay their heads.”